Plots(1)

 all reviews of this user

 English I only needed a pleasant mood, a head full of imagination, and a few minutes in the Wall.
-Thanks to the second projection of Stardust, it became the most pleasurable delight in a very long time.
-With this, I am paying a huge tribute to the story of Tristan, Yvaine, or Septimus, and I am slowly setting off to search for the star.
+Thanks to the second viewing of Stardust, it became the most pleasurable delight in a very long time.
+With this, I am paying a huge tribute to the story of Tristan, Yvaine, and Septimus, and I am slowly setting off to search for the star.
 This radiant enlightenment has given me a romantic mood for months to come.
-Vaughn, with numerous cliché violations and at the same time confirming all the necessary aspects of a great adventure spectacle, created a heartwarming film after which fairy tales will never be the same as before.
+Matthew Vaughn, with numerous violations of cliché and at the same time confirming all the necessary aspects of a great adventure spectacle, has created a heartwarming film after which fairy tales will never be the same as before.
 Now excuse me, I'm going to dry my eyes.
 But it's not because of being moved, it's just some specks of dust that fell into them.
 Guess what kind. ()